 Knowing which insurances are mandatory in Luxembourg can be a challenge for newcomers.
 Which insurances are legally required in Luxembourg?
 Protect yourself and your loved ones by getting your Luxembourg insurances sorted out before an emergency or accident happens.
 The article below provides an introduction to insurance in Luxembourg for expats, including information about the different insurances, what the law requires and what you might need in addition to the mandatory Luxembourg insurances.

-You can find below some examples of companies that provide a wide range of insurances:
+Here are some examples of insurance companies that provide a wide range of policies:

 Car insurance in Luxembourg